HTTP-RPC/Kilo/README.md

 ```

 ### Return Values
-Return values are converted to JSON as follows:
+Return values are converted to their JSON equivalents as follows:

 * `CharSequence`: string
 * `Number`: number